nbrady-techempower/TFB-Documentation/docs/Project-Information/Framework-Tests.md

     In addition to the requirements listed below, please note the [general requirements](#general-test-requirements) that apply to all implemented tests.

-    1. For every request, an integer `query` string parameter named queries must be retrieved from the request.
+    1. For every request, an integer query string parameter named 'queries' must be retrieved from the request.
 The parameter specifies the number of database queries to execute in preparing the HTTP response (see below).
     2. The recommended URI is __/queries__. _Note: Whether there is an actual request parameter named `queries` is not important.
 The url should best reflect the practices of the particular framework.
 So, both "/queries?queries=" and "/queries/" are valid paths._
     3. The `queries` parameter must be bounded to between 1 and 500.
 If the parameter is missing, is not an integer, or is an integer less than 1, the value should be interpreted as 1; if greater than 500, the value should be interpreted as __500__.
     4. The request handler must retrieve a set of __World__ objects, equal in count to the `queries` parameter, from the __World__ database table.
     5. Each row must be selected randomly in the same fashion as the single database query test (Test #2 above).
-    6. Since this test is designed to exercise multiple queries, each row must be selected individually by a query.
+    6. This test is designed to exercise multiple queries, each requiring a round-trip to the database server, and with each resulting row selected individually.
+It is not acceptable to use batches.
+It is not acceptable to execute multiple SELECTs within a single statement.
 It is not acceptable to retrieve all required rows using a `SELECT ...
-WHERE id IN (...`) clause.
+WHERE id IN (...)` clause.
     7. Each __World__ object must be added to a list or array.
     8. The list or array must be serialized to JSON and sent as a response.
     9. The response content type must be set to `application/json`.